jenkins-infra/jenkins-codeql/README.md

     codeql pack test run test/

+The file `run-tests.sh` in this repository is a self-contained script that installs CodeQL, pack dependencies, and then runs the tests.
+Since it downloads and extracts CodeQL CLI binaries, its use is not recommended for local development.

 ### Run queries against database

 First, [generate or download a CodeQL database](https://codeql.github.com/docs/codeql-cli/creating-codeql-databases/) for the code base you want to run the queries against.